 - A wide range of data is used achievement data, pupils' work, observations, learning walks, case studies, and staff, parent and pupil voice - Assessment Data is collected termly so that the impact of interventions can be monitored regularly.
-Weekly dialogue ensures that groupings are fluid and quickly respond to changing needs - Assessment is used to identify those at risk of falling behind but also those with potential to achieve 'Greater Depth'.

-- Assessments are closely moderated to ensure they are accurate - Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed - Regular feedback about performance is given to children and parents - Interventions are adapted or changed if they are not working - Case studies are used to evaluate the impact of pastoral interventions, such as on attendance and behavior - A designated member of the SLT maintains an overview of pupil premium spending - A governor is given responsibility for pupil premium
+Weekly dialogue ensures that groupings are fluid and quickly respond to changing needs - Assessment is used to identify those at risk of falling behind but also those with potential to achieve 'Greater Depth'. - Assessments are closely moderated to ensure they are accurate - Teaching staff and support staff attend and contribute to pupil progress meetings each term and the identification of children is reviewed - Regular feedback about performance is given to children and parents - Interventions are adapted or changed if they are not working - Case studies are used to evaluate the impact of pastoral interventions, such as on attendance and behaviour - A designated member of the SLT maintains an overview of pupil premium spending

-6. Reporting
+Reporting